For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 - ICR Dispute Form: Ask for a re-evaluation of the indirect cost determination.

-Indirect an Cost Rate Questionnaire
+Indirect Cost Rate Questionnaire

 - Decline indirect costs.